ncezid-biome/HMAS-QC-Pipeline/README.md

 2. Mothur must be installed and on your path.
 Find mothur installation guide [here](https://mothur.org/wiki/installation/).

 	Note: The easiest way to make sure Mothur is on your path is to download the zip file and unzip it in your local bin directory.
+        For CDC users, installing it yourself this way is better than using the module version of Mothur.
+That version has not been tested here.
+        The last version of Mothur that has been tested is 1.44.3.

 3. You must have the mothur_py package installed.
 Read more about mothur-py [here](https://pypi.org/project/mothur-py/).
 	`pip install mothur-py`
+         Last tested the install in May 2020.

 ## INSTALL